akka/akka/akka-docs/rst/java/serialization.rst

-  If you are using Scala for your message protocol and your messages are contained inside of a Scala object, then in order to reference those messages, you will need use the de-sugared path.
+  If you are using Scala for your message protocol and your messages are contained inside of a Scala object, then in order to reference those messages, you will need use the fully qualified Java class name.
 For a message named ``Message`` contained inside the Scala object named ``Wrapper`` you would need to reference it as ``Wrapper$Message`` instead of ``Wrapper.Message``.